icon-project/icon-project.github.io/docs/wallet.md

 ## Account
 There are two types of accounts in ICON, accounts that are associated with users, often dubbed as Externally Owned Account (EOA), and Smart Contract (SCORE) Accounts.
 EOA address starts with "hx" followed by a 20-byte hex string, while Smart Contract Account address starts with "cx" followed by a 20-byte hex string.

-Here, we focus on EOA, beacuse, to deploy a SCORE on ICON network or make a transaction, one must hold a valid EOA.
-Therefore, when we say account in this document, it means EOA.
-The terms of EOA, wallet, and keystore are not exactly same, but often interchangeablely used.
+In order to deploy a SCORE on ICON network or make a transaction, one must hold a valid EOA.
+Furthermore, when we say account in this document, it means EOA.
+The terms of EOA, wallet, and keystore are not exactly same, but often interchangeably used.

 Account is cryptographically defined by a private-public key pair, and the account address can be derived from its public key.
 Creating an account is equivalant to creating a key pair, and the account can be exported as a file, a keystore file.